Q1: Calculate the speed of a car that travels 150 meters in 10 seconds. Express your answer in km/h.

 Answer: Uniform motion

-When a car moves on a straight highway with no traffic, it maintains a constant speed.
-This is uniform motion, where the distance covered in equal time intervals is the same.
+When a car moves on a straight highway with no traffic, it travels with a constant speed.
+This is uniform motion, in which the distance covered in equal time intervals is the same.

 Non-uniform motion

-In city traffic, the car's speed changes due to stops, slowdowns, and accelerations.
-This is non-uniform motion, where the distance covered in equal intervals of time is not constant.
+In city traffic, a car often slows down, stops, and speeds up again.
+This is non-uniform motion, where the distance covered in equal time intervals is not the same.

 Q7: Data for an object covering distances in different intervals of time are given in the following table.
 If the object is in uniform motion, fill in the gaps in the table.